 Late October is when certain roads and park hotels begin closing for the sinter season.

 As a result, it is the perfect month for walking along quiet hiking trails, peacefully visiting the most popular geyser basins and waterfalls, spotting wildlife and perhaps most importantly, finding available accommodation.
+It is one of the best US places to visit in October.

 Yellowstone has the largest intact ecosystem and more abundant wildlife than anywhere else in the lower 48.